 Monthly bank reconciliations must be prepared on all bank accounts and signed by the Director of Planning or Deputy Director of Planning.
-For the Special Account, the Financial Management Specialist will reconcile disbursements received with the Disbursement Section of the World Bank on a monthly basis.
-A bank reconciliation for the Special Account must also be submitted to the World Bank, together with a copy of the bank statement, when submitting a withdrawal application for replenishment of the Special Account.
+For the DA, the Financial Management Specialist will reconcile disbursements received with the World Bank's disbursement system on a monthly basis.
+A bank reconciliation for all bank accounts and a USD designated account reconciliation (per the Bank's format) must also be submitted to the World Bank, together with a copy of the bank statement, when submitting a withdrawal application for replenishment of the Special Account.